Five simple reasons why reading is so important

 Curiosity & Imagination

 Children love nothing more than jumping into a world of make-believe.
-Imagination is one of the key elements of childhood and what better way to learn than in alternate worlds?
-Think classic books like Enid Blyton’s ‘The Magic Faraway Tree’, where even the children we’re learning about in the book jumped to yet another ‘make believe’ land and explored.
+Reading sparks your child's imagination.
+Imagination is one of the key elements of a child's life and what better way to learn than in alternate worlds?
+Think classic books like Enid Blyton's ‘The Magic Faraway Tree', where even the children we're learning about in the book jumped to yet another ‘make believe' land and explored.

 Children learn to make predictions, imagine what they would do if placed in the same situation, and even later, role play by dressing up as the characters – what fun!

-Without a doubt, reading increases a child’s ability to communicate.
-The additional exposure children have to words that outreach their current vocabulary, the more likely they are to extend their understanding of words but communicate more succinctly.
+Without a doubt, reading increases a child's ability to communicate.
+The additional exposure children have to words that out-reach their current vocabulary, the more likely they are to extend their understanding of words and develop skills to communicate more succinctly.
+Children are wired to develop language skills and by reading aloud to them, you are helping them with their language development.
+You're also encouraging your child's development of early literacy skills.

 Brain development

 Storytelling ignites all sorts of learning.
-When children are following along in the books, they’re not only becoming familiar with letters and the sounds they make when put together they’re learning to understand and comprehend storylines.
+A child's brain, aside from learning language, also develops critical thinking skills at a young age.
+When children are following along in the books, they're not only becoming familiar with letters and the sounds they make when put together they're learning to understand and comprehend storylines.

 They’re also subject to important problem-solving tasks.
 Children will start to relate to the characters and as they begin to find themselves in certain situations, they’ll start to problem-solve their way out of it.